cdrischler/compphysics-summer-tutorials/journals.md

 One way to use these resources is by setting two different [bookmarks](https://support.mozilla.org/en-US/kb/bookmarks-firefox#w_how-do-i-bookmark-a-page) for **proxy links** in your browser: one for Ohio University (for when OU has a subscription to the journal) and another one through OhioLink (if the subscription is available that way).

-For OU subscription journals (which is a lot), create a web browser bookmark with the location:
+For OU subscription journals (which are a lot), create a web browser bookmark with the location:
 ```
-javascript:void(location.href=%22http://proxy.library.ohio.edu/login?url=%22+location.href);
+javascript:void(location.href=%22http://proxy2.library.ohio.edu/login?url=%22+location.href);
 ```
 For Ohio Link, create the bookmark with the location:
 ```